Yuzmi/miam/README.md

 # Miam

 RSS agregator using [Symfony 3](https://symfony.com/), [SimplePie](https://github.com/simplepie/simplepie).
-Potentially unstable as it's still on development and not restricted to stable versions.
+Potentially unstable as it's still on development and not (yet) restricted to stable versions.
 Also, use a modern browser.

 ### Features